 Why is this important to you even if you’re not a New Yorker?

 All legislation begins because one legislator is brave enough to make a difference!
 Assembly Member Seawright has stepped up to do so.
 Once one jurisdiction codifies a code, it opens the door for others to follow and illuminates their path.

 Currently, no US state or territory defines the word “consent” in its laws.
 This deficiency makes prosecuting sexual predators extremely difficult and fails to provide the guidance to hold them accountable. #A6540 not only defines consent in sexual assault, but in every crime covered in penal code, the word “consent” will be recognized as “Freely Given, Knowledgeable and Informed Agreement, #FGKIA.”

-A press conference to introduce the bill to media will take place at the office of Asm.
+A press conference to introduce the bill to media took place at the office of Asm.
 Rebecca Seawright at 12 noon on the Day of Action, Tuesday, April 6th.
-Location: York Avenue between 78th and 79th Streets, Manhattan.

 Can you help create this monumental change?